chriskrycho/v5.chriskrycho.com/site/journal/2023/Current Mac Stack.md

 - [**Tadam**](https://www.tadamapp.com): pomodoro timer app—purchased years ago, used constantly when I am unfocused and having a hard time getting things done.

-- [**Unite**](https://www.bzgapps.com/unite): handy little utility for making dedicated “apps” out of web pages using WebKit (as I have for Strava, TrainingPeaks, Garmin Connect, [Glass](https://glass.photo), YNAB, my bank, and more).
+- [**Unite**](https://www.bzgapps.com/unite): handy little utility for making dedicated “apps” out of web pages using WebKit (as I have for Strava, TrainingPeaks, Garmin Connect, [Glass](https://glass.photo), [<abbr title="You Need a Budget">YNAB</abbr>](https://www.ynab.com), my bank, and more).
 Will probably be replaced by Safari’s forthcoming capability once I upgrade to Sonoma.

 ## Bonus: other tweaks